dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

 1. Click on the linked port to open the jupyter book in your browser.

-2. Upload a jupyter python book sample which can be downloaded from here.
+2. Upload a jupyter python book sample which can be downloaded from this sample notebook: https://raw.githubusercontent.com/aymericdamien/TensorFlow-Examples/master/tensorflow_v2/notebooks/3_NeuralNetworks/neural_network.ipynb.
+Save the content as `.ipynb` extension in your laptop computer.
+3. Upload the above saved file into jupyter notebook.
-3. Click Run button to execute the sample tensorflow code.
+4. Click Run button to execute the sample tensorflow code.

 ![jupyter-notebook-on-rancher-rke2](./images/jupyter-notebook-on-rancher-rke2.png)